 1 Year Fixed Mortgages

-After the 1 year fixed period matures, the mortgage reverts to a standard variable interest rate.
-The borrower may also choose to lock in for another period.
-However, some lenders do charge a fee for this privilege so it’s best to read the Product Disclosure Statement before you sign.
+If you elect for a one year fixed period your mortgage will return to a variable interest rate after the year has expired.
+You could then choose whether to lock in a fixed rate for a further period or revert to a variable interest rate.
+Unfortunately some lenders do charge a fee for the privilege so it’s best to read the Product Disclosure Statement before you sign.

 Refine your search